GENERAL CONSULATE OF PANAMA IN MARSEILLE

-The history of the General Consulate of Panama in Marseilles began in the year 1908 and his first Consul was Ricardo Miro (1883-1940).
-He was Consul in Marseilles and Barcelona.
-At that time, competition between these two cities was lively; so he had to mobilize all his talents to represent Panama.
+The history of the General Consulate of Panama in Marseilles began in the year 1908 and his first Consul was Ricardo Miró (1883-1940).
+He was Consul in Marseille and Barcelona.
+At that time, competition between these two cities was lively.
+He needed to mobilize all his talents to represent Panama.

-When he was far from his country, Ricardo Miro wrote the poem "Patria", one of his most beautiful poems: it evokes the love and lack, which all Panamanians, who have lived far from home feel.
+While he was away from his country, Ricardo Miró wrote, maybe in Marseille, the poem "Patria", one of his most beautiful poems: it evokes the love and lack, which all Panamanians, who have lived and live far from home feel.